Non-standard RAID levels: Declustered RAID

-Declustered RAID from IBM allows for arbitrarily sized disk arrays while reducing the overhead to clients when recovering from disk failures.
-It uniformly spreads or declusters user data, redundancy information, and spare space across all the disks of a declustered array.
-Under traditional RAID, an entire disk storage system of, say, 100 disks would be split into multiple arrays each of, say, 10 disks.
-By contrast, under declustered RAID, the entire storage system is used to make one array.
-Every data item is written twice, as in mirroring, but logically adjacent data and copies are spread arbitrarily.
-When a disk fails, erased data is rebuilt using all the operational disks in the array, the bandwidth of which is greater than that of the fewer disks of a conventional RAID group.
+Declustered Parity RAID allows for arbitrarily sized disk arrays while reducing the overhead to clients when recovering from disk failures.
+It uniformly spreads or declusters user data, redundancy information, and spare space across all disks of a declustered array.
+Under traditional RAID, an entire disk storage system of, say, 100 disks would be split into multiple arrays each of, say, 10 disks holding 8 data and 2 parity chunks.
+By contrast, under declustered parity RAID, the entire storage system is used to make one array.
+Every data and parity chunk is written to a different drive, as with standard RAID-5/6, but logically adjacent data and its redundancy can be spread arbitrarily across different drives within the array (though may be kept linear for some region to avoid seeking for sequential read/write operations).
+When a disk fails, missing data is rebuilt using all the operational disks in the array, the bandwidth of which is greater than that of the fewer disks of a conventional RAID group.
 Furthermore, if an additional disk fault occurs during a rebuild, the number of impacted tracks requiring repair is markedly less than the previous failure and less than the constant rebuild overhead of a conventional array.
-The decrease in declustered rebuild impact and client overhead can be a factor of three to four times less than a conventional RAID.
+The decrease in declustered rebuild impact and client overhead can be a factor of three to four times less than a conventional RAID, scaling with the number of drives in the array.
 File system performance becomes less dependent upon the speed of any single rebuilding storage array.